 To the best of out knowledge, no trains go from Kandy direct to Jaffna, you’re on the wrong line.

 To get to Jaffna from Kandy you either need to change trains or take a bus to a station on the direct train line.
 You’ll spend about 1 hour on the bus.
+For Things to See and do in Kandy we have some information here.

 Getting to Jaffna from the South of Sri Lanka